Control with uncertain data of socially structured compartmental epidemic models

 \subsection{Test 2: Impact of uncertain data on the epidemic outbreak}

 Next we focus on the influence of uncertain quantities on the controlled system with homogeneous mixing focusing on available data for COVID-19 outbreak in Italy, see \cite{Protezione}.
-According to recent results on the diffusion of COVID-19 in many countries the number of infected, and therefore recovered, is largely underestimated on the official reports, see e.g. \cite{JRGL,MKZC}.

-The estimation of epidemiological parameters is a very difficult problem that can be addressed with many different approaches \cite{Capaldi_etal, Chowell, Roberts}.
-In our case, we have limited ourselves to identifying the deterministic parameters of the model through a standard fitting procedure, considering the possible uncertainties due to such an estimation as part of the subsequent uncertainty quantification process.
-It has been reported, in fact, that deterministic methods based on compartmental models overestimate the effective reproduction number \cite{Liu}.
+The estimation of epidemiological parameters is a very difficult problem that can be addressed with different approaches \cite{Capaldi_etal,Chowell,Roberts}.
+It is worth to mention that, in the case of COVID-19, the number of infected and recovered has been largely underestimated, especially in the early phases of the epidemic, see \cite{JRGL,MKZC}.
+Here, we restrict ourselves to identifying the deterministic parameters of the model through a suitable data fitting procedure, considering possible deviations due to such underestimates as part of the subsequent uncertainty quantification process.

-In order to calibrate the models with the reported quantities we solved two separate constrained optimization problems in absence of uncertainties.
-First we estimated $\beta$ and $\gamma$ by considering on the time interval $[t_0,t_u]$ the following least square problem \be \min_{\beta,\gamma} \left( \int_{t_0}^{t_u} | I(t) - \hat I(t)|^2 dt \right)^{1/2}, \ee namely the $L^2$ norm of the difference between the observed number of infected $\hat I(t)$ and the theoretical evolution of the unconstrained model ($\kappa = +\infty$).
-Problem \eqref{eq:min1} has to be solved under the constraints $\beta\ge 0$, $\gamma\ge 0$.
-This problem is solved over the time span $[t_0,t_u]$ where we assumed no social containment procedure was activated.